sariyahsintayehu/roma/README.md

 **Usage**

 Download this project from GitHub or run `git clone https://github.com/thebrehanubugg/roma roma`.
-Once downloaded, change into the `roma` directory and run `python3 roma.py {URL}` where `{URL}` is the base URL of the site you want to crawl.
+Once downloaded, change into the `roma` directory and run `python3 roma.py` and enter the base URL of the site you want to crawl when prompted.
+Each page will be printed, along with some other metadata, and finally a time lapse metric and CSV logging will follow before the program is terminated.

 Once completed a new `sitemap.csv` will be created that can easily be uploaded to Excel, Google Sheets, or can be manipulated more.